Con brio (Widmann)

 Con brio is a concert overture by Jörg Widmann influenced by Beethoven.
 It is a commission by the Bayerischer Rundfunk.

 History

-Mariss Jansons said, that the new piece should be performed along with a pure Beethoven program.
+Mariss Jansons said that the new piece should be performed along with a pure Beethoven program.
 The overture was composed in 2008.
 It was written in a "mad hurry".

 Music

-Widmann refers to musical characteristics of Beethoven’s 7th and 8th Symphony.
+Widmann refers to musical characteristics of Beethoven’s 7th and 8th Symphonies.
 There are no exact quotations from the symphonies, but he has chosen the same instrumentation.
 According to Widmann, it is an exercise in fury and rhythmic insistence.
-In a very small space, a sonata form is presented before the recurring material is arranged into a scherzo.
-The overture is run through with Beethovenian riffs, flourishes and humor and is like a deconstruction of Beethoven.
-The piece, full of extended techniques, has a cut-and-paste structure.
-The timpani are in the focus from the beginning of the overture.
+Fragmented motifs are fired between orchestra groups.